 10% of wood production in the United States is used to repair rotting wood.
 Wood rot destroys about 20 billion board feet of timber each year -- far more than the annual amount destroyed by fire damage.

 Repairing wood damage in crawl spaces caused by rot, mold, and termites can seem like an overwhelming and expensive project.
 However, if you can catch the problem before it becomes too severe, it can be quickly and affordably remedied by a professional crawl space contractor.

 At Indoor Environmental Management, we specialize in repairing crawl space issues of all types, including moldy or damaged wood.
 For a quote, call or e-mail us today!

-We serve the Florida area, including Destin, Gainesville, Jacksonville, Apopka, Deltona, Orange Park, Saint Augustine, Cocoa, Altamonte Springs, Milton surrounding areas such as Tallahassee, Gainesville, Ocala, Daytona Beach, Panama City, Winter Park and nearby.
+We serve the Florida area, including Destin, Gainesville, Jacksonville, Panama City Beach, Apopka, Orange Park, Saint Augustine, Casselberry, Altamonte Springs, Milton surrounding areas such as Destin, Lake City, Daytona Beach, Panama City, Winter Springs, Winter Park, Deltona and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
 But what about the cause of the damage in the first place?